touseef0707/playfair-cipher-2.0/README.md

 3. **Precise Case Preservation**: Securely encodes and restores the original case of letters
 4. **Password-Focused**: Optimized specifically for password encryption without spaces
 5. **No Hardcoded Pattern Handling**: Relies on clean cipher algorithm implementation
-6. **Comprehensive Testing**: Verified with 20+ password types across all construction methods
+6. **Comprehensive Testing**: Verified with 20+ password types

 ## How It Works

-### Matrix Construction
+### Matrix Construction (Plain Traditional)

-1. **Plain Traditional (PT)**:
 - Places the secret key (with duplicates removed) first
 - Fills the remaining cells with unused characters in alphabetic order, followed by numbers and special characters
 - Fills the matrix row by row, from left to right

-2. **Key-Based Traditional (KBT)**:
-   - Places the secret key (with duplicates removed) first
-   - Fills the remaining cells with unused characters in this order: remaining alphabets, special characters, and then digits
-   - Fills the matrix row by row, from left to right, maintaining this specific character ordering priority

-3. **Spiral Completion (SC)**:
-   - Places the secret key (with duplicates removed) first
-   - Uses the same character ordering as KBT: remaining alphabets, special characters, then digits
-   - Fills the matrix in a spiral pattern: starting from the top-left, moving right, then down, then left, then up, and continuing inward

-Note: The different character ordering between PT and the other methods (KBT, SC) creates additional variation in the encryption matrices, enhancing security.

-### Matrix Examples
+### Matrix Example

-Here are examples of matrices generated using the key 'P@55W0RD!' with each construction method:
+Here is an example of a matrix generated using the key 'P@55W0RD!':

-#### Plain Traditional (PT)
 ```
 P  @  5  W  0  R  D
 !
 A  B  C  E  F  G